ZIng178/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions provide a way to persist data across requests.
+We’ll use them to save authentication information, so there is no need to re-enter credentials on every new request the client makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It helps us create a hashed password which makes our paswords secure .

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt is used primarily to make it harder for an attacker to reverse hashes into passwords after having stolen the hashes.
+In this scenario the attacker will be running bcrypt on their own computer and the speed of the server doesn't matter.

 - [ ] What are the three parts of the JSON Web Token?

+Header , signature and payload are the thre parts of the JSON Web Token

 ## Minimum Viable Product